Circuit management tables

 The Circuit table stores information about the circuits in a telecom domain network.
 Each row represents a circuit and contains information about the sections that define it, when present.

 The CircuitSection table stores information about the sections which define the circuits.
 Sections represent a collection of elements obtained through a single trace.
-A section can have multiple records in the table where each row represents a location (starting point, stopping point, barrier, or subcircuit) used in the section.
-Each section in the table must have one or more starting and stopping points.
+A section can have multiple records in the table where each row represents a location (starting point, stopping point, or subcircuit) used in the section.
+Each section in the table must have one or more starting and stopping locations.

 The Subcircuit table stores information about circuit subdivisions (subcircuits) which share the capacity or bandwidth of a circuit.